msqd/harp/docs/operate/migrations.rst

 ===================

 Database migrations are managed by `alembic`, a database migration  library for sqlalchemy.
-For now, we only have models in the `sqlalchemy_storage` application, and the implementation shared between this application and the command line package in the main `harp` package.
+For now, we only have models in the `storage` application, and the implementation shared between this application and the command line package in the main `harp` package.

 We use custom wrappers around the alembic CLI because we need to handle migrations slightly differently for different